-China’s largest entertainment group agreed to buy AMC Entertainment Holdings Inc. (AMC) for $2.6 billion including debt, expanding into the U.S. to create the world’s biggest cinema owner.
+China’s largest entertainment group agreed to buy AMC Entertainment Holdings Inc. (AMC:US) for $2.6 billion including debt, expanding into the U.S. to create the world’s biggest cinema owner.

 The deal by Dalian Wanda Group, controlled by billionaire real-estate developer Wang Jianlin, marks the largest-ever buyout of a U.S. company by a Chinese firm, according to data compiled by Bloomberg.
 Wanda, based in Dalian, northeast China, is also looking to buy a European cinema operator, Wang said in an interview via a translator today.